 Not only did we mistime inventory, we completely missed out on all sales and ended up with too much inventory.
 This product sat in our warehouse for months without doing anything until we got creative and re-marketed it for a different industry.

 But what if we didn’t have a warehouse to pivot quickly?
-What if we sent a whole container of this product straight to Amazon fulfillment centers?
+What if we sent a whole container of this product straight to Amazon fulfillment centers without testing the product?

 Double, triple, ouch.